Mark Kerr (footballer): International career

+For the rest of 2000, Kerr was featured for the Scotland under-18 side.
+In April 2001, he was called up to the Scotland under-21 side.
+His only appearance for the under-21 side came on 24 April 2001, in a 1–0 loss against Poland under-21.

-Having played once for the Under-21s in 2001 against Poland, Kerr made an appearance for the Scotland B team in December 2005, coming on as a substitute in the Future Cup competition, coincidentally also against Poland.
-Lee Miller again played alongside him for the B side.
+In December 2005, Kerr was called up to the Scotland B team squad.
+He made an appearance, coming on as a substitute in the Future Cup competition, coincidentally also against Poland B team, playing alongside Lee Miller.

+Personal life

+In May 2009, Kerr was charged in connection with a late-night brawl at a nightclub that saw him injured and prompted him to miss the last game of the 2008–09 season.
+He is married.

 Championship Manager

-Kerr's name became known around the world to fans of the Championship Manager football video game series in the early 2000s, after some of its versions (produced around the time of his breakthrough at Falkirk) programmed his 'potential abilities' generously, whereby he would develop into one of the world's top players.
+Kerr's name became known around the world to fans of the Championship Manager video game series in the early 2000s, after some of its versions (produced around the time of his breakthrough at Falkirk) programmed his 'potential abilities' generously, whereby he would develop into one of the world's top players.

-In an interview for a book based around the series, Kerr stated that he rarely played the games but had been approached on several occasions by people wishing to share stories of how 'he' helped their team to glory; in the real world, his integration into the unfamiliar environment of Greek football was made easier by his elevated profile in the virtual universe, as some of his new teammates recognised his name from the game.
+In an interview for a book based around the series, Kerr stated that he rarely played the games, but had been approached on several occasions by people wishing to share stories of how 'he' helped their team to glory; in the real world, his integration into the unfamiliar environment of Greek football was made easier by his elevated profile in the virtual universe, as some of his new teammates recognised his name from the game.